Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ## The network

 This is the Marvel villain's network.
-The nodes are ranked based on their degree, so bigger nodes have a higher degree, and vice versa.
+The nodes are ranked based on their degree or the number of connections they have, so bigger nodes have a higher degree, and vice versa.
 Ranking the nodes based on degree explains the network well, and it is clear what characters are the most connected, and like seen Loki Laufeyson is the most connected villain.
 With this, you can get acquainted with the Marvel villains network.

 #### Marvel villains network